marrlab/InstantDL/README.md

 </p>

 ## Prediction only
-If you have a pretraind model and only want to predict your testdata with the weights saved in a .h5 or .hdf5 file, you can set the "iterations_over_dataset" = 0 and the "pretrained_weights_path" to your weights file.
+If you have a pretraind model and only want to predict your testdata with the weights saved in a .h5 or .hdf5 file, you can set the "iterations_over_dataset" = 0 and the "pretrained_weights" to your weights file.

 ## Use with Google Colaboratory